 - The World Intellectual Property Organisation (WIPO)

-- The Organisation of Islamic Conference (OIC)
+- The Organisation of Islamic Cooperation (OIC)

 - The Gulf Cooperation Council (GCC) with Bahrain, Kuwait, Oman, Saudi Arabia, and the UAE